sparkfun/SparkFun_Apple_Accessory_Arduino_Library/README.md

 An Arduino Library for Apple Accessories using iAP2 connections - precompiled for ESP32

+This library supports communication with Apple Accessories using the iAP2 protocol, as defined in the Accessory Interface Specification (Release R44).
+Unfortunately, the Interface Specification is only available under NDA.
+This library is precompiled for the ESP32 to protect the source code.

+iAP2 is supported over several transports, including Bluetooth, UART and USB.
+The [ESP32_BluetoothSerial](./examples/ESP32_BluetoothSerial/ESP32_BluetoothSerial.ino) example demonstrates how to communicate with an Accessory using ESP32 BluetoothSerial as the transport.
+The example depends on a modified version of BluetoothSerial which makes ACL more accessible.
+It also depends on a modified version of libbt.a which has been compiled with BLUEDROID, L2CAP and SDP enabled.

 ## Repository Contents

 * **/examples** - Example code